 What I Personally Do

-Many years ago I came to a point in my surveillance career where I determined that there is no better way to safely follow a subject then to be directly behind them while in a busy city like San Francisco.
-With the large amount of vehicles and traffic in cities like San Francisco you are likely to blend in and never be noticed.
+Many years ago I came to a point in my surveillance career where I determined that there is no better way to safely follow a subject than to be directly behind them while in a busy city like San Francisco.
+With a large number of vehicles and traffic in cities like San Francisco, you are likely to blend in and never be noticed.
 If you are noticed and “burnt”, then you were likely burnt long before you began following your subject.
-In most cases I believe staying directly behind your subject in busy city conditions will keep you from making dangerous or unsafe decisions during mobile surveillance.
+In most cases, I believe staying directly behind your subject in busy city conditions will keep you from making dangerous or unsafe decisions during mobile surveillance.

 If you’re concerned about being burnt by your subject by staying directly behind them in busy cities you can always conduct a two investigator surveillance.
 This will allow you to potentially allow for each investigator to spend time directly behind the subject without being noticed by the subject.
-During this time of surveillance it is recommended that constant contact be maintained between both investigators.
-It is also recommend that one investigator be the leader of the surveillance effort.
+During this time of surveillance, it is recommended that constant contact is maintained between both investigators.
+It is also recommended that one investigator be the leader of the surveillance effort.